BC-SECURITY/Long-Live-The-Empire/Exercise 1 - Installation/Exercise 1.md

   -h, --help            show this help message and exit
 ```
 ## Start Server
-The teamserver is the essential part for Empire and can be started by running the script `./ps-empire server`.
-If the serve has started up successfully you will see various messages mentioning the loading of templates, listeners, bypasses, malleable profiles, modules, and plugins.
-Then finally you will see a notification that Starkiller and Uvicorn are running.
+The teamserver is an essential part of Empire and can be started by running the script `./ps-empire server`.
+If the server has started up successfully, you will see various messages mentioning the loading of templates, listeners, bypasses, malleable profiles, modules, and plugins.
+Then finally, you will see a notification that Starkiller and Uvicorn are running.

 <img width="445" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/e061b0a3-4667-4ef8-8c9b-f19b9bf337a7">

 **Note:** You may see other messages as the server starts up for the first time.
-Don't worry as they are the server setting up the Roslyn compiler and Starkiller.
+Don't worry, as they are the server setting up the Roslyn compiler and Starkiller.

 ### Help Menu
 ```